Windsor Star: History

 Herman had previous experience in the newspaper industry since he had owned the Prince Albert Daily Herald, the Saskatoon Capital, and the Regina Leader-Post.
 Herman became the paper's president, and Graybiel assumed the role of business manager.
 They changed the name of the Windsor Record to the Border Cities Star to reflect not only Windsor but also all the surrounding communities.

 On page 4 of its inaugural issue, the new owners state that in their "Aims and Endeavors" that they intend to make it "a worth-while newspaper for worth-while people."
 They proposed two main goals: one was to work with and build up local institutions and organizations.
 The newspaper "must endeavor to become one with its community, to enter closely into its daily life and being, and to voice for the community the otherwise largely inarticulate striving for the attainment of the largest self-development."
 The other goal was "to be worthy of Canada."
-They appealed to Canadian pride and nationalism, in particular with regards to Canadians' contributions to the ongoing war, and stated their intention "to be broad, to be faithful, to be progressive and forward-looking, to be free and independent and unprejudiced.
+They appealed to Canadian pride and nationalism, in particular with regard to Canadians' contributions to the ongoing war, and stated their intention "to be broad, to be faithful, to be progressive and forward-looking, to be free and independent and unprejudiced.
 The Canadian who is not proud of our mighty country has no right or title to its citizenship."
 They identified two other goals: the revision of tariffs and to "uphold the English language as the only proper language and method of instruction in the primary grades of the public schools."
 That was a somewhat-controversial stand because of the ongoing conflict between Anglophones and Francophones over educational rights in Ontario.